Urusei Yatsura (1981 TV series)

 Urusei Yatsura is a Japanese anime television series that aired on Fuji TV from October 14, 1981, to March 19, 1986.
 Based on the manga series of the same name by Rumiko Takahashi, it was produced by Kitty Films and Fuji TV, and animated by Studio Pierrot (episodes 1–106) and Studio Deen (episodes 107–191).
 It was licensed in North America by AnimEigo, who released the series English subbed on VHS in October 1992.
 Their license expired in 2011, and is currently licensed by Discotek Media.

+Production and release

+Animation production was done by Studio Pierrot for episodes 1–106 before moving to Studio Deen for episodes 107–194.
+With the exceptions of episodes 10 and 11, the first 21 episodes were composed of two 11-minute segments.
+Mamoru Oshii served as head director for the first 106 episodes, while the remainder is head directed by Kazuo Yamazaki.
+Episode 193.5 "Urusei Yatsura Immediate Farewell Special - Shine!!
+Planet Uru Award" is a repeat of episode 44 "After You've Gone" with a special introduction and best episode countdown before the episode.